-(7) Selection and Ranking.- Proposals must be evaluated using only the criteria stated in the request for proposals and there must be adherence to weightings that have been assigned previously. -Once evaluation is complete, all responsive offerors must be ranked from most advantageous to least advantageous to the District, considering only the evaluation factors stated in the request for proposals.-If price is an initial evaluation factor, award must be made in accordance with Section 1530(9) below.

-- (8) Negotiations.
-Whether price was an evaluation factor or not, After proposals have been ranked pursuant to Section 1530(7), the procurement officer, in his sole discretion and not subject to review under Article 17, may proceed in any of the manners indicated below, except that in no case may confidential information derived from proposals and negotiations submitted by competing offerors be disclosed: - (a) negotiate with the highest ranking offeror on price, on matters affecting the scope of the contract, so long as the changes are within the general scope of the request for proposals, or on both. -If a satisfactory contract cannot be negotiated with the highest ranking offeror, negotiations may be conducted, in the sole discretion of the procurement officer, with the second, and then the third, and so on, ranked offerors to the level of ranking determined by the procurement officer in his sole discretion; - (b) during the negotiation process as outlined in item (a) above, if the procurement officer is unsuccessful in his first round of negotiations, he may reopen negotiations with any offeror with whom he previously negotiated; -or - (c) before or after negotiations pursuant to Section 1530(8), the procurement officer may make changes to the request for proposals within the general scope of the request for proposals and may provide all responsive offerors an opportunity to submit their best and final offers-, which must be reevaluated and ranked pursuant to Section 1530(7). - (9) Award.- Award must be made to the responsible offeror whose proposal is determined in writing to be the most advantageous to the District, taking into consideration price and the evaluation factors set forth in the request for proposals, unless the procurement officer determines to utilize one of the options provided in Section 1530(8).
+- (7) Selection and Ranking.
+Proposals must be evaluated using only the criteria stated in the request for proposals and there must be adherence to weightings that have been assigned previously.
+Once evaluation is complete, all responsive offerors must be ranked from most advantageous to least advantageous to the District, considering only the evaluation factors stated in the request for proposals. - (8) Negotiations.
+After proposals have been ranked pursuant to Section 1530(7), the procurement officer, in his sole discretion and not subject to review under Article 17, may proceed in any of the manners indicated below, except that in no case may confidential information derived from proposals and negotiations submitted by competing offerors be disclosed: - (a) negotiate with the highest ranking offeror on price, on matters affecting the scope of the contract, so long as the changes are within the general scope of the request for proposals, or on both.
+If a satisfactory contract cannot be negotiated with the highest ranking offeror, negotiations may be conducted, in the sole discretion of the procurement officer, with the second, and then the third, and so on, ranked offerors to the level of ranking determined by the procurement officer in his sole discretion; - (b) during the negotiation process as outlined in item (a) above, if the procurement officer is unsuccessful in his first round of negotiations, he may reopen negotiations with any offeror with whom he previously negotiated; or - (c) before or after negotiations pursuant to Section 1530(8), the procurement officer may make changes to the request for proposals within the general scope of the request for proposals and may provide all responsive offerors an opportunity to submit their best and final offers, which must be reevaluated and ranked pursuant to Section 1530(7). - (9) Award.
+Award must be made to the responsible offeror whose proposal is determined in writing to be the most advantageous to the District, taking into consideration the evaluation factors set forth in the request for proposals, unless the procurement officer determines to utilize one of the options provided in Section 1530(8).
 The award of the contract must be made on the basis of evaluation factors that must be stated in the RFP.
-The contract file must contain the basis on which the award is made and must be sufficient to satisfy external audit. -Procedures and requirements for the notification of intent to award the contract must be the same as those provided in Section 1520(10).
+The contract file must contain the basis on which the award is made and must be sufficient to satisfy external audit.
+Procedures and requirements for the notification of intent to award the contract must be the same as those provided in Section 1520(10).

-[Model Comment: (1) Materials Management Office's Division of Procurement Services's three chief procurement officers have jointly issued guidance to assist procurement officers in conducting negotiations and in requesting best-and-final offers.
+[Model Comment: (1) Division of Procurement Services's three chief procurement officers have jointly issued guidance to assist procurement officers in conducting negotiations and in requesting best-and-final offers.
 Issued as Procurement Policy Statement 2008-2, this guidance is available at www.procurement.sc.gov.]